raspberrypilearning/tree-life-simulator/en/step_4.md

 --- /task ---

-We can now count our new trees but even fully-grown trees can die or be chopped down through both human and natural deforestation.
-We need to reduce our count of trees if a tree has been touched by the **Tree feller** or **Natural Disaster** sprites.
+We can now count our new trees but even fully-grown trees can die or be chopped down through either human and natural deforestation.
+We need to reduce our count of trees if a tree has been touched by the **Tree feller** sprite or **Natural Disaster** sprite.

 --- task ---

-Add a `wait until` block to the end of your code.
-Use an `or operator` to allow a choice of events.
-In the first circle of your `or` block add a `touching mouse-pointer ?` block and change the value to `Tree feller`.
-In the second circle of your `or` block add another `touching mouse-pointer ?` block and change the value to 'Natural Disaster'.
+Add a `wait until`{:class="block3control"} block to the end of your code.
+Use an `or`{:class="block3operators"} operator to allow a choice of events.
+In the first circle of your `or`{:class="block3operators"} block add a `touching mouse-pointer ?`{:class="bsensing"} block and change the value to `Tree feller`.
+In the second circle of your `or`{:class="block3operators"} block add another `touching mouse-pointer ?`{:class="block3sensing"} block and change the value to 'Natural Disaster'.

 ```blocks3
 when I start as a clone